Parametric amplification of the mechanical vibrations of a suspended nanowire by magnetic coupling to a Bose-Einstein condensate

 The magnetic field of a short nanowire ($L\ll d$) is like that of a dipole, $\mathbf B_{\text{nw}} (\mathbf r) = \mu_0 IL \, \hat{\mathbf z} \times {(\mathbf r + \mathbf d)} / 4\pi |{\mathbf r + \mathbf d}|^3$, where $\hat{\mathbf z}$ is the unit vector in the $z$ direction, $\mathbf d$ is the displacement vector from the nanowire to the BEC center, and $I$ is the constant current.
 On the other hand, the magnetic field of an infinitely long wire ($L\gg d$) is $\mathbf B_{\text{nw}} (\mathbf r) = \mu_0 I \, \hat{\mathbf z} \times {(\mathbf r + \mathbf d)} / 2\pi |{\mathbf r + \mathbf d}|^2$.
 In these two limits, the coupling strength at the BEC center reads

 The exact form of $\mathbf B_{\text{nw}} (\mathbf r)$ is, for the moment, not essential.

 Let us now consider the orders of magnitudes.
 The chemical potential $\mu$ of the BEC is typically in the kHz range.
 This is well below the usual vibrational frequency of a nano-structure (a carbon nanotube, for example) which can be above 100 kHz.
-This huge frequency difference is bridged by the Zeeman shift of the magnetic offset field: the Larmor frequency for condensate atoms, $\omega_L = |g_F| \mu_B B_{\text{offs}} /\hbar$, is set close to the vibrational frequency $\omega_{\text{nw}}$ to achieve quasi-resonance.
+This huge frequency difference is bridged by the Zeeman shift of the magnetic offset field: the Larmor frequency $\omega_L$ is set close to the vibrational frequency $\omega_{\text{nw}}$ to achieve quasi-resonance.
 Much smaller is the collective coupling strength

-which is also in the kHz range.
+which is in the sub-kHz range.
 This separation of time scales implies energy conservation and justifies the rotating wave approximation: Since the energy of an atom is always higher in the BEC than in the non-trapped sublevels, the energy released when an $m_F=0$ atom is created (transitioned from the BEC) will cover the energy needed for creating a vibration quantum.
-In a rotating frame, where the vibrational amplitudes oscillate at the BEC oscillation frequency, we can neglect the rapidly rotating terms $\hat\Psi_0^\dag \hat a$ and $\hat\Psi_0 \hat a^\dag$ while keeping only the quasi-resonant ones.
+In a rotating frame, where the vibrational amplitudes oscillate at the Larmor frequency and the $m_F=0$ atomic field operators at $\mu/\hbar$, we can neglect the rapidly rotating terms $\hat\Psi_0^\dag \hat a$ and $\hat\Psi_0 \hat a^\dag$ in Eq.~\eqref{eq:Hac} while keeping only the quasi-resonant ones.
 In this rotating wave approximation, the uncoupled and interaction Hamiltonians read